 Browse our tips and resources below to learn more about recruiting at UCSB and our premium recruitment platform, Handshake.
 We look forward to connecting you to our beautiful campus and helping you find the talent you need for your organization’s growth and success!

-- Save the dates for our Spring Job and Internship Fair on April 13, 2022, and our End of Year Job Fair on May 18, 2022
+- Save the dates for our Fall Job and Internship Fair on October 13, 2022, and our Graduate + Professional Schools Fair on October 20, 2022

 - Explore our cost-effective Marketing ‘Buffet’ where you are able to select the marketing options that work best for your organization